Skip to navigation Skip to content Skip to subnav

 (b) When exercising its authority under this section, the Commission may act by rule or, after notice and opportunity for hearing, it may act by order.
 The modifications, reductions, or suspensions may apply to one or more classes of cable television service provider and may apply differently to each class.

-(c) Upon petition of the Department, the Commission shall, and upon its own initiative the Commission may, investigate whether it should reimpose any regulatory requirements which it has modified, suspended, or reduced under this section.
+(c) Upon petition of the Department, the Commission shall, and upon its own initiative the Commission may, investigate whether it should reimpose any regulatory requirements that it has modified, suspended, or reduced under this section.
 If the Commission finds, after notice and an opportunity for hearing, and after considering the factors identified in this section, that the public is not sufficiently protected, the Commission may reimpose any regulatory provisions that the Commission deems necessary.
 Pending any final order, the Commission may reimpose any regulatory requirements on a temporary basis as it determines is just and reasonable.
 If the federal government allows states to regulate cable television rates, the Commission shall reimpose any regulatory provisions modified, reduced, or suspended pursuant to this section.
 (Added 2005, No. 146 (Adj.
 Sess.), § 1.)

 • § 517.
 Line extensions